 Many exercises can be performed in a variety of positions:

-Standing on the pedal with hands on the seat of the chair or Pull Ups
+Pull Ups - Standing on the pedal with hands on the back edge of the seat and slowly bringing your legs up with the pedal.

 and the list goes on...You truly can get a total body workout using the Wunda Chair.